PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-We have a few more files to install.
-So we'll go ahead and install this C++ Redistributable file and MySQL with the "Typical" setup option with "Standard" configuration.
+6) Just a few more files to install.
+I install this C++ Redistributable file and MySQL with the "Typical" setup option with "Standard" configuration.
 </p>
 <p>
 <img src=https://i.imgur.com/2bXQNvH.png/>